iSoron/uhabits/docs/BUILD.md

 ### Step 1: Install git

-The package `git` is required for downloading the source code of the app and submitting changes GitHub.
+The package `git` is required for downloading the source code of the app and submitting changes to GitHub.
 Please see [the git book](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git) for further instructions.
 If you are planning to submit pull requests in the future, it is recommended to [generate and configure your SSH keys](https://help.github.com/en/github/authenticating-to-github/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent).

 ### Step 2: Download and install Android Studio